brian-kephart/heroku-buildpack-jemalloc/README.md

 Artifacts will be dropped in `dist/`.
 See `Dockerfile`s for build options.

 ## Known Issues/Concerns
-This buildpack uses the `LD_PRELOAD` environment variable to use jemalloc for all commands run on the dyno.
+This buildpack uses the `LD_PRELOAD` environment variable to use jemalloc for all commands run on all dynos.
 If you need `LD_PRELOAD` for other purposes or want to use jemalloc only for certain processes, [use this instead](https://github.com/mojodna/heroku-buildpack-jemalloc).